sassoftware/restaf-uidemos/README.md

                             },
 ```

-4. Add the TKHTTP_CORS_ALLOWED_ORIGINS env var below one of the env variables like so.
+4.Add the TKHTTP_CORS_ALLOWED_ORIGINS env var below one of the env variables like so.
 If you add the new one as the last one, you won’t need the trailing comma of course.

 ```js
                 "containers": [